chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 the protocol transcript.
 One example of additional data is a list of supported protocol versions if SPAKE2+ were used in a higher-level protocol which negotiates the use of a particular PAKE.
-Another example is the inclusion of PBKDF parameters and the application name.
-Including those would ensure that both parties agree upon the same set of supported protocols and use the same PBKDF parameters and therefore prevent downgrade and cross-protocol attacks.
+Another example is the inclusion of the application name.
+Including those would ensure that both parties agree upon the same set of supported protocols and therefore prevent downgrade and cross-protocol attacks.
 Specification of precise context values is out of scope for this document.

-## Protocol Flow {#flow}
+## SPAKE2+ {#flow}

 SPAKE2+ is a two round protocol that establishes a shared secret with an additional round for key confirmation.
 Prior to invocation, A and B are provisioned with information such as the input password needed to run the protocol.
-A preamble exchange may occur in order to communicate identities, protocol version and PBKDF parameters related to the verification value.
+A preamble exchange may occur in order to communicate identities, protocol version and other parameters related to the verification value;
-Details of the preamble phase are out of scope of this document.
+see {{preamble}} for details.
 During the first round, A, the prover, sends a public share pA to B, the verifier, and B responds with its own public share pB.
 Both A and B then derive a shared secret used to produce encryption and authentication keys.
 The latter are used during the second